ryhanlon/Capstone_PDXCodeGuild/docs/my_proposal.md

 - Shows cover with title
 - Slider on bottom of page to go to chapter, clickable

-Here is a sample of the Bookself:
+Here is a sample of the Title page:
 ![Title page Mockup](img/title_page.png)